2019 Board of Directors

 I started riding with Western Wheelers in January 2012 and have been hooked ever since!
 I served as the weekend C Ride Coordinator from 2014-16, was elected Secretary to the Board in 2015 and 2016, and Events Chair in 2017 and 2018.
 Besides leading rides for Western Wheelers, I led weekly evening rides for Mike's Bikes in Palo Alto for three years (co-sponsored by WWBC) and helped to forge the current partnership with REI.
 I live in Redwood City and look forward to great rides with my WW family every weekend, as well as Tuesday and Thursday evenings during the spring and summer.

-I am running for events chair because I love planning educational events and parties and building/strengthening community ties.
+I enjoy serving as events chair because I love planning educational events and parties and building/strengthening community ties.
 I am an executive assistant in my day job, but my real passion lies in cycling, protecting the environment and community engagement.
 I would like to see us expand our outreach to more educational and community events, as well as try some new fun activities.
 This is our club, and I will always welcome your ideas and suggestions to make it better for everyone.
 LIfe is short--let’s enjoy the ride!

 Membership Chair: Vern Tucker